bigbroproject/BigBro/README.md

 }
 ```
-In this example we `Initialize` the entire module with a given configuration file path (you can mange this as a first input in your command line, for instance).
+In this example we `Initialize` the entire module with a given configuration file path (you can manage this as a first input in your command line, for instance).
 Secondly, you must define and register a ResponseHandler to manage the Responses from service checks (otherwise you cannot log or see anything) and then register a custom protocol, if needed.

 Finally, you can over your project main with the `Start` of the module.